Regular stochastic flow and Dynamic Programming Principle for jump diffusions: The Dynamic Programming Principle

-\section{The dynamic programming principle}
+\section{The Dynamic Programming Principle}

-The aim of this section is to establish a dynamic programming principle for controlled SDEs, employing the properties of the sharp stochastic flow constructed in the previous sections (see Theorem \ref{main1} and Section \ref{rem_controlled}).
-According to \cite[Chapter 4]{Kalle}, in this section we suppose that the measurable space $(U,\mathcal{U})$ is in fact a Polish space, with $\mathcal{U}$ being the Borel $\sigma-$algebra.
+The aim of this section is to state Theorem \ref{DPP_t}: a dynamic programming principle for controlled SDEs.
+Its proof is presented in the next Section \ref{sec_proofDPP} and also employs the regularity properties of the sharp stochastic flow constructed in the previous sections, see Theorem \ref{main1}.
+In particular, the flow property of the regular controlled solution (see Point \ref{flow_1} of Definition \ref{sharpala}) obtained in Lemma \ref{regular_control} below will be important in Subsection \ref{sub_firstDPP}, where the first part of the DPP is proved. \\ According to \cite[Chapter 4]{Kalle}, in this section and the next one, we suppose that the measurable space $(U,\mathcal{U})$ is a Polish space, with $\mathcal{U}$ being the Borel $\sigma-$algebra.
+Moreover, in these parts we use extensively